sara-nl/clouddocs/VU-20171113/partA.markdown

   An overview of all existing VMs, that you have the priviledges to see, are displayed.
   This list is (probably) empty at the moment, because you have not yet started any VM.
 * Click the button _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ to bring up a "Create Virtual Machine" screen.
-* Select the *Course Template* by clicking once at it.
+* Select the *First Template* by clicking once on it.
 Since this is your first `template`, there is only one item in the list.
 You can see the feedback:
 ![select_template](/images/select_template2.png)
 * Find the input box for _VM name_ and give your virtual machine a name: **My First VM**.
-This name is also used as the VM's host name.
-* Inspect the remaining `template` attributes, for the time being do not change them **(leave "Number of instances" at 1)**.
+* Inspect the remaining `template` attributes, for the time being do not change them (in particular, leave _Number of instances_ at 1).
 * Click on the green _Create_ button at the top of the screen.
 * Refresh the VM status by clicking button <i class="fa fa-refresh"></i> at the top.